Vinaygond/Vinaygond.github.io/README.md

 I am building [Exit Protocol](https://exitprotocols.com), a forensic litigation intelligence platform for high-conflict divorce, asset tracing, and financial discovery.

-The goal is simple: turn messy bank statements, transaction histories, and legal evidence into court-ready analysis that is faster, cheaper, and more reliable than manual spreadsheet work.
+The goal is simple: turn messy bank statements, transaction histories, and legal evidence into attorney-reviewable analysis that is faster, cheaper, and more reliable than manual spreadsheet work.

 Core systems I work on: